Tips for Composting

 Try Compost Starter

-Compost starter, also known as compost accelerator or compost activator, is an additive for compost bins to speed up the composting process.
-Different compost starters have different ingredients, often including nitrogen and thermophilic organisms like certain bacteria and fungi to jumpstart decomposition.
-Thermophilic microorganisms are microbes that love heat, and keeping the temperature of the interior of your compost pile between 105 to 140 degrees Fahrenheit will help keep things decomposing at a faster pace so you can harvest your compost sooner.
+Different compost starters have different ingredients.
+But they often include nitrogen and thermophilic organisms, like certain bacteria and fungi, to jumpstart decomposition.
+Thermophilic microorganisms are microbes that love heat.
+Keeping the temperature of the interior of your compost pile between 105 to 140 degrees F will help keep things decomposing at a faster pace. this allows you to harvest your compost sooner.
 A compost thermometer will help you monitor the internal temperature.

 Make "Compost Lasagna"

 - Green layers: Pile green layers on top of the brown layers.
-The green layers are made up of nitrogen-rich green materials, like fruit and vegetable scraps, coffee grounds, grass clippings, weeds, and manure.
+The green layers are made up of nitrogen-rich green materials, like fruit and vegetable scraps, coffee grounds, grass clippings, weeds and manure.
 Nitrogen is another important food source for the organisms decomposing your compost.

 - Make your green layers no more than 2 inches thick.